davidcostadev/ufrn-itp/README.md

 My studies with language C

 ## How to use

-`npm run watch` - It will watch all *.c files , when it have change it will compile the current class
+`npm run watch [name-file.c]` - It will watch all \*.c files , when it have change it will compile the current file

 Now just run your program

 `./output/{name}`

 ## Todo